 The Tax Cuts and Jobs Act

-Key Items affecting Businesses & Business Owners
+Key Items affecting Individual Taxpayers

 Please note: The following summary of items is not intended to be a summary of all items contained in the Tax Cut & Jobs Act.
-These items are those that will likely affect the largest number of business tax filers.
+These items are those that will likely affect the largest number of tax filers.
 If you have specific questions about additional items that you may have heard about with respect to this Act, please contact our office.